scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 ## Final Thoughts

 Honestly, as much as I love providing answers, I don't have a definitive answer.
 Perhaps there really isn't one.
-It's just a list of compromises you're willing to make compared to whatever other software development methodology you're considering.
+It's just a list of compromises you're willing to make compared to _insert other software development methodology here_.

 I do have _some_ fleeting thoughts that may be beneficial for anyone interested in Shape Up: